snilli/flogo-web/README.md

 - The [project-flogo/Lobby](https://gitter.im/project-flogo/Lobby) Gitter channel should be used for general discussions, start here for all things Flogo!
 - The [project-flogo/developers](https://gitter.im/project-flogo/developers) Gitter channel should be used for developer/contributor focused conversations.

+## Contributing

+Thanks for your interest in contributing!
+There are many ways to contribute to this project.
+Get started here [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Development

 The recommended method is to [run the app locally](#run-locally) which is going to be easier for debugging as well as it is